RadGH/RadGH-s-Dwarf-Therapist-Professions/README.md

 >
 > ![Preview of custom professions assigned to dwarves on the Nobles interface of Dwarf Fortress](https://s3-us-west-2.amazonaws.com/elasticbeanstalk-us-west-2-868470985522/ShareX/2018/05/Dwarf%20Fortress_2018-05-22_00-44-31.png)

+## How to use this effectively

+Here is an example scenario describing how I personally use these professions.
+Once you get the hang of it, this takes up very little time and helps ensure you didn't miss a dwarf.

+1. A new migrant wave arrives.
+2. Go to [Dwarf Therapist](http://www.bay12forums.com/smf/index.php?topic=168411.0) and sort by `Migration wave`.
+3. Assigning **Soldiers**: Go to the military tab and examine dwarves from the most recent wave.
+Assign notable dwarves to a military profession (Based on fighter and weapon skills, or marksdwarf skill).
+4. Assigning **Skilled Crafters**: Go back to the labors tab and find best skilled dwarves and assign them to their appropriate `2: (Skillname)` role.
+Ignore useless skills, of course.
+5. Assigning **Workers**: Now that your soldiers and skilled dwarves are assigned, switch sorting from Migration Wave to Profession.
+Because of the prefixes for the custom professions, any unassigned dwarves will appear at the bottom of the list.
+Assign these to Worker, Laborer, Hauler, or Cleaner depending on demand.
+6. Once all are assigned and you wait for them all to get on the map, assign your soldiers to squads as needed.
+You can search for their professions on the military screen with dfhack.
+You can also assign dwarves to squads in Dwarf Therapist itself (thanks u/gjallerhorn).
+7. Periodically check your generic workers (any with the prefix of "1:") and assign any who have gained skills in one area to be a specialized worker, like a "2: Mason".
+8. Optionally assign your **nobles** as needed / if desired.

 ## Profession Categories

 **1. Workforce:**